bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 ## Undecided

-"rawtransaction" would be objects like line of mempool.
-Can contain a signature or not.
-Maybe implement with variations (use json instead of hexstring).

-* sendrawtransaction  -  (hexstring)  -  version 0.7 Submits raw transaction (serialized, hex-encoded) to local node and network.
-* createrawtransaction  -  ({"txid":txid,"vout":n},...) {address:amount,...}  _  version 0.7 Creates a raw transaction spending given inputs.
-* decoderawtransaction  -  (hex string="")  -  version 0.7 Produces a human-readable JSON object for a raw transaction.
-* getrawtransaction  -  (txid) (verbose=0)  -  version 0.7 Returns raw transaction representation for given transaction id.

 * addnode  -  (node) (add remove="" onetry="")  -  version 0.8 Attempts add or remove (node) from the addnode list or try a connection to (node) once.
 * getaddednodeinfo  -  (dns) (node)  -  version 0.8 Returns information about the given added node, or all added nodes